-You don’t have to worry about leaving them in machine as pressureless balls don’t need to put back in the airtight container.
+You don’t have to worry about leaving them in the machine as pressureless balls don’t need to be put back in the airtight container.

-It’ll improve your response rate as compared to standard pressurized ball.
+It’ll improve your response rate as compared to a standard pressurized balls.

-These balls are cost effective and easy to replace with passage of time.
+These balls are cost-effective and easy to replace with the passage of time.

 When you Should not use Pressureless tennis?

-Many players avoid using them in a competitive match as it requires more force to hit stiffed and harder ball and can cause injury.
+Many players avoid using them in a competitive match as it requires more force to hit stiff and harder ball and can cause injury.